Sahidev1/neopixIOT/README.md

 This repo contains code for the both the microcontroller as well as the express server.

-The device communicateds with a server through the HTTP protocol.
+The device communicates with a server through the HTTP protocol.